CodeYourFuture/syllabus/docs/guides/marking-guide.md

 sidebar_label: Marking Guide
 ---

-This Rubric should be used to guide your assessment of Students Homework at CodeYourFuture
+This Rubric should be used to guide your assessment of Students Coursework at CodeYourFuture

 ## Overview

 ### Completeness (/10)

-- The code achieves all of the tasks in the coursework
+- The code achieves all of the tasks in the coursework [[read more]](#complete-all-tasks)
 - The code covers all edge cases [[read more]](#edge-cases)
 - The code does not contain any obvious bugs
 - The code handles error responses as well as success responses [[read more]](#error-responses)